-EDIT Used to create new formats from a blank template, and modify existing custom formats.
+EDIT Used to create new formats from a blank template, and to modify existing custom formats.
 To modify an existing format, touch the format you wish to edit and then touch EDIT.
 To create a new format from scratch, touch an unused box (one with dashes), then touch EDIT.
 When complete, go to the Edit a Label Format section and immediately name your label.
-PY CURRENT Duplicates a custom format.
-COPT CURRENT Duplicales a cusion formal.
-COPY CURRENT To create a new format starting with an existing custom format, touch the format you wish to copy, and then touch COPY CURRENT.
+COPY CURRENT Duplicates a custom format.
+To create a new format starting with an existing custom format, touch the format you wish to copy, and then touch COPY CURRENT.
 An copy of the format with the name "!New Format!" will appear in the next available box.
 Touch the "!New Format!" box, then EDIT to modify the format.
+When complete, go to the Edit a Label Format section and immediately rename the format.

-COPY DEFAULT Use to create a new format using the label format templates.
+Oilii Sciup COPY DEFAULT Use to create a new format using the label format templates.
 To create a new format starting with a default format, touch an empty box, then the COPY DEFAULT key.
 (If you touch a box that contains an existing label format, it will be overwritten.)
 A list of default formats will then appear.
 Touch the format you wish to copy.
 A copy of this format with the name !New Format! will appear in the box you selected.
 Touch the !New Format! box, then EDIT to modify the label format.
 Samples of all the default label formats are in Chapter 5.
 When completed, go to Edit a Label Format section and immediately rename your label.
 DELETE Deletes custom formats.
 To delete a custom label format, touch the format you wish to delete, then DELETE.
 You will then receive the message DELETE FORMAT ARE YOU SURE?.
 Touch YES to delete or NO to continue.
 TEST LABEL To print a test label, touch the label format you wish, then touch TEST LABEL.